 Students seeking to enroll in the Family Nurse Practitioner certificate program must have earned a Master of Science in Nursing or higher from a regionally accredited institution or a recognized international institution of higher learning prior to acceptance into the Family Nurse Practitioner certificate program.
 In addition, applicants must have successfully completed courses in Advanced Pathophysiology, Advanced Pharmacology and Advanced Health Assessment or must have these courses in progress at the time of application.
 Applicants may complete these courses at AIC as non-matriculated students.
 All applicants must meet minimum Master of Science in Nursing entry requirements and will be reviewed for admission based on the strength of their ability for graduate study and the receipt of the following documentation:

-- Current RN License - All documentation listed in the Admissions Criteria for All Students section of this document
+- Current RN License - All documentation listed in the Admissions Criteria for All Students section of this document accepted on a rolling admissions basis through May 1st.
+Late applications will be reviewed on a space available basis.

 Occupational Therapy (MSOT)